 ARE PROS INVITED?

 JAM Fund Co-Founder and Four-time U.S. National Cyclocross Champion Jeremy Powers, who is our awesome course designer, will lead out the Fundo with JAM Fund team riders and friends.
 Jeremy aims to shake the hand of every rider in attendance!
 Most of our riders are average cyclists like you.
 Of course, you will see other lifelong members of the JAM Fund Family including U.S. National and Pan American International Cyclocross Champion Stephen Hyde (Cannondale/CyclocrossWorld), U23 Cyclocross National and World Champion Ellen Noble (Aspire Racing), Anthony Clark (Squid Bikes), Jeremy Durrin (NeonVelo) and U.S. National Criterium Champion Brad Huff (Rally Cycling)!
 In the past, our pro guests included Tim Johnson, Gabby Durrin, Phil Gaimon, Ted King, Mo Bruno Roy, Jamie Driscoll, Lyne Bessette, Kevin Monahan, Emerson Oronte and Mike Creed.
-Some familiar faces may show up again this year!
+There are always familiar faces who show up!